cvrebert/notes/blog/bootstrap.md

 [Savage](https://github.com/twbs/savage)
   the Sauce/Travis bug
+  Sauce claimed to be working on it a while ago, but there have been no public updates since then.

 Most recently, I wrote [Gruntworker](https://github.com/twbs/gruntworker/), a simple script to keep our dist files up to date (if we're gonna have generated artifacts in the repo, we might as well completely automate the generation and keep it from ever getting too outdated).

 Future: No Carrier
+Problems of the issue tracker:
+* overall, folks expecting responses to posts on long-closed issues that aren't really being monitored anymore.
+* people thinking a long-closed issue is related to a current bug that they're seeing
+  * often it's only superficially related
+  * if it's a real regression, we'd much rather open a new bug to specifically track a regression anyway
+  * +1's and "thanks" noise

 Future: [WebdriverCSS](https://github.com/webdriverio/webdrivercss-adminpanel) or Gemini

 customer service, jaded, soul-sucking